What is Mandate Amount?

 What happens if my mandate amount is exceeded?

-If a transaction exceeds your set mandate amount, the payment will be declined, and the institution will not be able to withdraw funds beyond the authorized limit.
+If a transaction exceeds the set mandate amount, the payment will be declined, and the institution will not be able to withdraw funds beyond the authorised limit.

 Can I change my mandate amount?

-Yes, you can change your mandate amount by contacting your service provider or bank.
-Place a request to change your e-mandate settings.
+Yes, investors can change their mandate amount by contacting the service provider or bank.
+Place a request to change their e-mandate settings.

 How long does an e-mandate last?